August 17

 0 comments

 Most people need to replace their tires every six years.
 You may need to replace yours more often if they have low tread, are losing traction, or don’t hold pressure.
-Motorists have many choices, with leading brands offering a wide variety of options.
+Motorists have many choices, with leading brands offering various options.
 However, if you bought a new car several years ago, all those choices may seem daunting.
-So which ones are right for you and your vehicle?
+So, which ones are right for you and your vehicle?
 Read on to discover which tires you should pick.

 All-Season Tires Are Great All-Rounders